Three years on from the NSL: Lord Patten addresses Hong Kongers at Parliamentary event hosted by Catherine West MP

 “We left behind a system which was established in an international treaty broken by the Chinese – as they’ve broken so many of their international treaties – and broken in a way which showed something many of us had worried about over the years: that Hong Kong would prove to be the canary down the mine.
 The way Beijing behaved over Hong Kong, and in Hong Kong, would give us a pretty good idea how they would behave internationally in relation to systems which they simply didn’t understand, or pretended not to understand.”

 Lord Patten also referenced the protest movements that occurred in 2014, 2019 and 2020, which he described as “the most extraordinary signs of the sentiment of people in Hong Kong to China and Chinese leadership”.
 Three years on since the imposition of the National Security Law, Lord Patten noted how this draconian law showed “comprehensively vengeful restrictions on freedom of press, [and] on any development of civil society or democracy”.
-He gave special mention to Jimmy Lai, and applauded him for his efforts in supporting democracy, his courage and his unwavering belief in the value of freedom.
+He gave a special mention to Jimmy Lai, and applauded him for his efforts in supporting democracy, his courage and his unwavering belief in the value of freedom.
 He concluded his speech by noting his confidence that the Hong Kong diaspora who arrived through the BNO scheme will make valuable contributions to British society.

 The Minister of Security Tom Tugendhat MP remarked that the BNO scheme which welcomed thousands of Hong Kongers will strengthen the UK as a nation.
 In thanking the work of Hong Kong Watch and all allies in human rights, he said that the courage of those who stand up to speak the truth is the biggest challenge faced by all dictatorships.